Blaine Holt to Newsmax: Serbia, Kosovo Need Diplomatic Reset

 On Monday, Serbia put its security troops on the border on combat readiness; and Russia on Wednesday reportedly expressed solidarity with Serbia's efforts to protect ethnic Serbs in northern Kosovo.

-But Holt said he sees progress toward a diplomatic solution coming from Serbian President Alexsandar Vucic, who said the barricades will begin to come down Thursday morning, according to Serbian newspaper Politika.
+But Holt said he sees progress toward a diplomatic solution coming from Serbian President Aleksandar Vucic, who said the barricades will begin to come down Thursday morning, according to Serbian newspaper Politika.

 "I'm really happy to start to see that President Vucic might have had some ends with removing some of those barriers and barricades," Holt said.
 "That could be the very first signs that we're going to have diplomacy come in here rather than bombs."